-- 136. Plaintiffs incorporate the above paragraphs as if fully set forth herein. - 137.
+- 159. Plaintiffs incorporate the above paragraphs as if fully set forth herein. - 160.
 The APA provides that courts "shall . . . hold unlawful and set aside" agency action that is "contrary to constitutional right."
-5 U.S.C. § 706(2)(B). - 138.
+5 U.S.C. § 706(2)(B). - 161.
 The Letter constitutes a final agency action subject to judicial review.
 It marks the "consummation" of the agency's decisionmaking process, sets forth the agency's conclusions that schools are acting unlawfully, and proscribes new substantive obligations "from which legal consequences will flow."
 Bennett v.
 Spear, 520 U.S. 154, 178 (1997) (quoting Port of Boston Marine Terminal Assn. v.
 Rederiaktiebolaget Transatlantic, 400 U.S. 62, 71 (1970)).
-The "End DEI" portal and FAQ likewise reflect and incorporate this final agency action.

-- 139. The Letter violates the Fifth Amendment right to due process and the First Amendment right to freedom of speech and association, as set forth above.
+The "End DEI" portal and FAQ likewise reflect and incorporate this final agency action. - 162.
+The Letter violates the Fifth Amendment right to due process and the First Amendment right to freedom of speech and association, as set forth above.
 Because the Letter is contrary to constitutional rights, it violates the APA.
-5 U.S.C. § 706(2)(B). - 140.
+5 U.S.C. § 706(2)(B). - 163.
 As a result of Defendants' unlawful conduct, Plaintiffs have suffered and will continue to suffer irreparable harm.

-Fourth Cause of Action

-Administrative Procedure Act, 5 U.S.C. § 706(2)(C) - In Excess of Statutory Jurisdiction, Authority, or Limitations, or Short of Statutory Right
+Fourth Cause of Action Administrative Procedure Act, 5 U.S.C. § 706(2)(C) - In Excess of Statutory Jurisdiction, Authority, or Limitations, or Short of Statutory Right

-- 141. Plaintiffs incorporate the above paragraphs as if fully set forth herein. - 142.
-The APA provides that courts "shall . . . hold unlawful and set aside" agency action that is "in excess of statutory jurisdiction, authority, or limitations, or short of statutory right . . . ."
-5 U.S.C. § 706(2)(C). - 143.
+- 164. Plaintiffs incorporate the above paragraphs as if fully set forth herein. - 165.
+The APA provides that courts "shall . . . hold unlawful and set aside" agency action that is "in excess of statutory jurisdiction, authority, or limitations, or short of statutory right . . ."
+5 U.S.C. § 706(2)(C). - 166.
 The Letter constitutes a final agency action subject to judicial review.
 It marks the "consummation" of the agency's decisionmaking process, sets forth the agency's conclusions that schools are acting unlawfully, and proscribes new substantive obligations "from which legal consequences will flow."
 Spear, 520 U.S. at 178.
-The "End DEI" portal and FAQ likewise reflect and incorporate this final agency action. - 144.
-The Letter is in excess of ED's statutory authority and limitations, and short of statutory right.
+The "End DEI" portal and FAQ likewise reflect and incorporate this final agency action.

+- 167. The Letter is in excess of ED's statutory authority and limitations, and short of statutory right.
 Defendants may only exercise authority conferred by statute.
 City of Arlington v.
-FCC, 569 U.S. 290, 297-98 (2013). - 145.
-The Letter exceeds ED's authority under Title VI of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000d, et seq. including because the Letter attempts to avoid the statutory requirements necessary to "effectuate the provisions" of Title VI by failing to acknowledge the Letter's requirements constitute a legislative rule.
-The rule announced through the Letter is not "consistent with achievement of the objectives of the statute," including objectives related to equity and inclusion in education.
-42 U.S.C. § 2000d-1.
-Moreover, the Letter announces that schools must immediately comply with its prohibitions, even though any such rule is not "effective unless and until approved by the President."
-Id.

-- 146. The Letter further exceeds ED's authority under the DEOA, which prohibits ED from exercising "direction, supervision, or control" over a range of activities, including "over the curriculum, program of instruction, administration, or personnel of any education institution, school, or school system, over any accrediting agency or association, or over the selection or content of library resources, textbooks, or other instructional materials by any educational institution or school system."
+FCC, 569 U.S. 290, 297-98 (2013). - 168.
+The Letter exceeds ED's authority under the DEOA, which prohibits ED from exercising "direction, supervision, or control" over a range of activities, including "over the curriculum, program of instruction, administration, or personnel of any education institution, school, or school system, over any accrediting agency or association, or over the selection or content of library resources, textbooks, or other instructional materials by any educational institution or school system."
 20 U.S.C. § 3403(b).
-Through the Letter, ED exceeds its authority by intruding on curricular, instructional, and other matters related to this prohibition. - 147.
+Through the Letter, ED exceeds its authority by intruding on curricular, instructional, and other matters related to this prohibition. - 169.
 The Letter is therefore "in excess of statutory authority, jurisdiction, authority, or limitations, or short of statutory right."
-5 U.S.C. § 706(2)(C). - 148.
+5 U.S.C. § 706(2)(C). - 170.
 As a result of Defendants' unlawful conduct, Plaintiffs have suffered and will continue to suffer irreparable harm.